bulletmark/encfsui/README.md

 Shell launcher for convenience.
-Of course you can create multiple encfs source + target directories, each with corresponding desktop launchers, if you want to specify their commands with different source and target dirs in the command line, as described next.
+Of course you can create multiple encfs source + target directories, each with corresponding desktop launchers, if you want to specify their commands with different source and target dirs in the command line as described next.

 ### USAGE